uaraven/shelastic/readme.md

     _debug

-Toggle HTTP output.
+Toggle debug output (mostly HTTP traces).
 Use for bug reporting purposes

 ### Index commads

 All index commands can accept index name as argument to `--index` option.
-By using 'use index-name' command one can "open" an index and it will be implicitly used in all document commands.
+By using `use index-name` command one can "open" an index and it will be implicitly used in all document commands.

 Even when an index is in use, explicit index name may be supplied to any document command.
 Index specified with `--index` option will take precedence.